Lynn Kanuka-Williams

 Lynn Kanuka-Williams (née Kanuka; born July 11, 1960) is a Canadian athlete from Regina, Saskatchewan.
 She competed in 3000m races, as well as a smaller number of 1500m races.

 She competed for Canada at the 1984 Summer Olympics held in Los Angeles, U.S. in the 3,000 metres where she won the bronze medal (in the race notable for the incident between Mary Decker and Zola Budd).
 Four years later in Seoul, South Korea she finished fifth in the 1500 metres.

 Additionally, she collected a bronze medal at the 1989 World Cross Country championships.

+Kanuka-Williams competed in the AIAW for the San Diego State Aztecs track and field team, finishing 5th in the 3000 m at the 1980 AIAW Outdoor Track and Field Championships.